 The video below shows firstly a green and then a red candle in action:

 Each firework brand in the UK carries different cake effects so availability and colours do vary a lot between retailers.
 Specialist firework shops will know their own stock very well and can advise you if you’re seeking a particular colour (or of course you can browse their video clips online).

-Single coloured effects we have seen include gold, silver, red, green, pink and blue.
+Single coloured effects I have seen include gold, silver, red, green, pink and blue.
 Because these are a niche product they are sometimes labelled as a “professional effect”.
 This is not because the effects are more powerful but because it’s typically only professionals who use this type of firework to build up a display sequence; the general public mostly prefer the variety of multiple colours in each firework.

 Pink and blue cakes are often marketed as gender reveal fireworks but you can of course use them for any other occasion needing those colours!

 Most rockets on sale contain glitter and a variety of colours.
 Packet rockets often contain specific colours in some of the rockets but are sold in mixed packs rather than all in one colour.
 Your best options here are to look at single big rockets (usually Category F3 rockets) and to pick out specific colours.

 Big rockets are supplied to retailers in cases of mixed effects (usually four different effects).
 So a case of 12 rockets would contain 4 effects repeated 3 times.
 This is important because if you are buying mail order it is often only possible to ship larger rockets pre-packed in pyromeshed boxes and it will not be possible to specify that you wanted four red effects as an example.
 Also be advised that if you buy direct from a fireworks shop in person there may be a limit on the number of specific large rocket effects a retailer will sell you as, again, they are picking them from mixed sets and don’t want to be left with lots of incomplete sets.